rahuman23/SG-Nutanix-NEXT-Flow-Lab-Guide/flow_secure_app/flow_secure_app.rst

 This lab depends on the availability of a multi-tier **Task Manger** web application.

+In Calm page, **Task Manager** blueprint has already created and setup.
+Clone the blueprint and launch the application from calm page.
+You can skip Deploying Task Manager step if you are able to deploy blueprint successfully.

 Refer to the :ref:`taskman` lab for instructions on importing and launching the completed **Task Manager** blueprint.

 Once you have initiated the **Task Manager** deployment, you can proceed with the lab below. **You do not need to wait for the blueprint deployment to complete to begin this lab.**